rmanak/notes/_posts/2016-06-09-nlp-text-mining-python.md

 2. In a given document we shouldn't count repeating words too much.
 3. When words are used as atomic types for the basis of the vector space, they have no semantic relations (the similarity between them is zero, since they are prependicular to each other).
-However, in reality we know that words can be similar, or almost identical synonyms.
+However, in reality we know that words can be similar in meaning, or even almost identical synonyms.
-4. And of course syntaictic structure is completely lost.
+4. And of course syntactic structure is completely lost.

 ### Solution to 1 and 2: TF-IDF